queueit/KnownUser.V3.Cloudfront/README.md

 ## Instruction

-- Set your CustomerId and SecretKey in `index.js` file in ViewerRequest package
+- Set your CustomerId, SecretKey and API key in `index.js` file in ViewerRequest package
 - Create two lambda edge functions one for ViewerRequest and one for ViewerResponse and put the code from this repository there respectively.
 - Define your desired behaviours where you want to be protected by queue and set CloudFront events  ViewerRequest and ViewerResponse to function you have already created.